facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 # Interface constants

-PHP provides you with another powerful tool: interface constants.
+PHP provides you with another powerful feature: interface constants.
 According to [PHP documentation](https://www.php.net/manual/en/language.oop5.interfaces.php#language.oop5.interfaces.constants), it's possible for interfaces to have constants and they can't be overridden by a class/interface that inherits them.
 So you can define an interface constant, like this